sandrinnio/test-beyond/README.md

 ## Installation

-First, install the dependencies:
+First, install the dependencies by running this command: `npm install`

-$ npm install

-Then, run the server:
+Then, run the server: `npm run server`

-$ npm run server

 ## Usage

-$ npm run client
+`npm run client`